*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Also make sure the mast will be secure enough (especially if it’s on your rooftop) to not sway or get toppled during strong gusts or thunderstorms.
 Give it a strong shake.

-TIP: When mounting two antennas on the same mast, you should place the antenna getting weaker signals higher up.
+TIP: When mounting two antennas on the same mast, you should place the antenna with weaker reception higher up.

 Step 3: Connect the Second Antenna to the TV